Buying a residential property

 For more information visit the websites below:

 - Queensland Law Society – offers a guide on buying and selling residential property

 - Department of Fair Trading – has information about what to look for when purchasing a property

 - Queensland Building and Construction Commission – for information on building, renovating and buying an existing home

 - Real Estate Institute of Queensland – has statistical information for property sales and the real estate market

-- Department of Housing and Public Works – for information on current building and plumbing laws and regulations
+- Department of Communities, Housing and Digital Economy – for information on current building and plumbing laws and regulations

 - Yellow Pages – to search for a building certifier or other property industry professional